-JBL Proaqua Test NH4 (Measures Ammonia)
+JBL Proaqua NH4 test kit (Measures Ammonia)

 - Simple and reliable monitoring of ammonium (NH4) and ammonia (NH3) in aquariums/ponds.
 Checks the biological balance (bacterial activity) in freshwater and marine water

 - Laboratory comparator system to compensate the inherent water colour: fill glass vials with sample water, add reagents to one vial, place vials in holder, read values off colour chart and table

 - Use: when setting up a new freshwater aquarium: once a day.
 Initial setup with marine water: once a week.
 For use in case of fish diseases or fish deaths.

 - You will find detailed information and troubleshooting tips about water analysis on the JBL website in Essentials/Aquarium or Pond